Future Object Detection with Spatiotemporal Transformers: Method

 \section{Method}

-We aim to design and train a neural network able to make predictions about the future states of objects in the image plane.
-First, we formalize this task and introduce a single-frame model -- based on DETR~\cite{carion2020end} -- that can be trained directly for this task.
-Next, we extend this model to be able to process spatiotemporal data, \ie videos, and capture the dynamics of the scene.
-Last, we add additional ego-motion information to our proposed neural network.
+We aim to design and train a neural network to make predictions about the future set of objects in the image plane.
+First, we formalize the task of future object detection.
+Next, we introduce a single-frame baseline -- based on DETR~\cite{carion2020end} -- that can be trained directly for this task.
+Then, we extend this model to be able to process spatiotemporal data, \ie videos, and capture the dynamics of the scene.
+Last, we also add ego-motion information to our proposed neural network.
 Such information is often readily available from on-board sensors and we hypothesize that this is a powerful cue for the neural network to utilize.